City guides

 What to see in Sydney

--Catch a show or take a tour of the iconic Sydney Opera House.
+-Catch a performance or join a guided tour at the Sydney Opera House.

 What to do in Sydney

--Climb the famous Harbour Bridge for stunning views of the city.
+-Climb the Harbour Bridge for sweeping views of the skyline and harbour.

 Beyond Sydney